Skip to the main content

 • Provide short-term counselling and one-on-one client therapy

-• De-escalate aggressive situations
+• De-escalate aggressive or crisis situations

 • Do routine drug screening and breathalyzer tests